PSYCHOTHERAPY WITH DR. AISHA

 As human beings, we can have a wide range of experiences over the course of our lifetimes – joy, pleasure, elation, sorrow, anxiety, confusion, uncertainty, suffering, desire – and no one of us is exempt from this universal truth.
 I strongly believe we have an opportunity to embrace life now – to more fully experience the joys and pleasures and more safely experience the challenges and suffering.
 At times our relationship to our past experiences and current challenges can have a tremendous impact on how we are embracing the present and anticipating the future.

-I view life from a multicultural, mindfulness-oriented, ecological perspective and I am passionate about supporting clients in exploring, healing, growing, and living in the midst of unique life experiences and challenges.
+I view life from a holistic, culturally relevant, mindfulness-oriented, ecological perspective and I am passionate about supporting clients in exploring, healing, growing, and living in the midst of unique life experiences and challenges.
 I work collaboratively with my clients in addressing their concerns regarding their past experiences, present functioning, and thoughts of the future.

 As a woman of color, I know intimately the ways in which intersecting identities and sociocultural context can impact our lives and influence and inform life concerns and I incorporate this understanding into my work with deep consideration for how my client’s unique intersecting identities and relevant context impact their presenting concerns.